nordewal/csi-node-cache/README.md

 keep the volume from being reclaimed.
 The controller will then manually attach the volume to the node.
 There is no detach operation.
 The controller will delete such PVCs when there is no corresponding node (by removing the finalizer).

+The PVC is created for any node labeled with `node-cache.gke.io=pd`, whether or not there is a pod using the cache on that node.

+The node must also hvae the `node-cache-size.gke.io` label set in order to create a volume.
+Pods will be stuck pending until this is done.

 The controller service account must be linked to a GCP service account through workload identity.
 This SA needs a role with compute.instances.attachDisk IAM